A Guide to Plastic Polishing

 - Flame Polishing: While only well suited to select materials, flame polishing – a process featuring a hot flame used to treat plastic surfaces – provides an extremely clear surface when employed correctly by a skilled operator.

 - Optical Machining: A method utilizing special tooling and equipment, optical machining results in true optical finishes.
-This option achieves the finest finish on most plastics (typically with 100 angstroms roughness).
+This option achieves the finest finish on most plastics, typically with 100 angstroms roughness.

 Materials Suited for Polishing

 - Ultem: Available as an FDA or USP Class VI material and tolerant of steam sterilization, Ultem’s light transmittance can be reduced based on thickness.
+Ultem is perfect for insulation and use with electronics.
+Also, it is UV-resistant and does not degrade from exposure.
+Ultem is available as an FDA-approved or USP Class VI material.

 Is Polishing Right for Your Project?

-If your project requires an optically clear or smooth finish, you should consider selecting a polished plastic component over glass or quartz alternatives.
+If your project requires an optically clear or perfectly smooth finish, you should consider selecting a polished plastic component over glass or quartz alternatives.
 The impressive variety of plastic materials available means that there is almost certainly a material that meets even the most exacting specifications of your project.
-This variety combined with expert polishing results in a more customized and (generally) less expensive component.
+This variety of materials combined with expert polishing results in a more customized and (generally) less expensive component.